 No matter what life throws his way, Manzano will soar over the hurdles as long as he follows his coach’s words of wisdom.

-“It’s about having a plan and moving forward,” says Manzano, who is now sponsored by HOKA ONE ONE and is training for the World Championships in London this summer.
+“It’s about having a plan and moving forward,” says Manzano, who is now sponsored by HOKA ONE ONE.
 “Be agile about your plan and know when to change it.”